camwiegert/playlists/README.md

 ## Output

 The playlist data will be output as JSON at the provided path.
-The Spotify API is rate limited.
-So, depending on how many playlists you have, it might take a second.
+The Spotify API is rate limited, so it might take a second if you have a lot of playlists.

 ```
 {